eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 To execute ROS 2 nodes with statistics two aspects of the configuration must be taken into account:

-- The middleware used must be Fast DDS, set hrough an environment variable.
+- The middleware used must be Fast DDS, set through an environment variable.
 - In order to activate the publication of statistical data, Fast DDS requires an environment variable specifying those kinds of statistical data to be reported.